andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/03-wine_country.md

 family's pistachio farm is just 2 hours south of here...
 Not that I looked that up or anything...

-About 2 hours into the drive, right when we're in the middle of the valley, the crest of Mt Shasta pokes over the horizon.
-I was not expecting to see his snow covered dome so soon, we're still 150 miles away, but his presence is welcomed more favorably than any unexpected guest I've ever encountered.
-As we continue our trek north the mountain ridges on either side close in, until we reach the town of Redding, perched in the foothills of the Cascade Range.
+About 2 hours into the drive, smack in the middle of the valley, the crest of Mt Shasta pokes over the horizon.
+I was not expecting to see his snow covered dome so soon,- we're still 150 miles away - but his presence is welcomed more favorably than any unexpected guest I've ever encountered.
+As we continue our trek North the mountain ridges on either side close in, until we reach the town of Redding, perched in the foothills of the Cascade Range.

-The road begins its slow, winding journey up the spine of the Cascades, around the western shoulder of Mt Shasta happening upon the town of Weed, California.
+Here the road begins its slow, winding journey up the spine of the Cascades, around the western shoulder of Mt Shasta, where we happen upon the town of Weed, California.
 It's as kitschy as you'd imagine.
 The signs, the shops, the paraphernalia.
 It's all about weeeeeeeeeed.
 Thankfully I don't touch the stuff.
 We pass through town without fanfare and continue our journey northward.